danhetrick/qunt/README.md

 **QUNT** (pronounced *"kyūnt"*, not...the other way) is an esoteric programming language influenced by Brainfuck.
 It features 26 different commands, uses a "queue" metaphor for data manipulation, and has very terse syntax.
 It features 26 different commands, uses a "queue" metaphor for data manipulation, and has very terse syntax.
 For example, here's a Fibonacci sequence generator written in **QUNT**.
 It will generate and display the first 10 iterations of the sequence:

     >0&?>1&?+?:{7<+?:}

+`qunt.pl` requires Perl, and will run in any environment that can run Perl.
+Tested on Windows 7, Windows 8, Windows 8.1, Windows 10, Debian Linux, and Ubuntu Linux.

+## qunt.pl

+	QUNT Compiler/Interpreter 0.053

+	Usage: qunt.pl [ARGUMENT] [FILENAME]
+	Execute with "run" as the first argument, followed by a filename, to compile and run a QUNT program.

+	Execute without argument to start interactive shell.

+	Execute with "debug" as argument to show generated code in interactive shell.

+	To convert text into QUNT code, execute with the argument "text", followed by the text to convert.
+All compiled/generated code is printed to STDOUT.

 ## The QUNT Compiler